theuerc/interview_simulator/README.md

 ```
 Once the login is functioning correctly, these are the next steps:

 6. Make a dummy account on the website.
-These might work:
+These credentials might work:
 ```bash
 username: asdf
 email: asdf@gmail.com